-- (3) a change that our general partner determines to be necessary or appropriate to qualify or continue the qualification of our partnership as a limited partnership or a partnership in which the limited partners have limited liability under the laws of any state; - (4) an amendment that is necessary, in the opinion of our counsel, to prevent us or our general partner or its directors, officers, agents or trustees, from in any manner being subjected to the provisions of the Investment Company Act, the Investment Advisors Act of 1940, or "plan asset" regulations adopted under the Employee Retirement Income Security Act of 1974, whether or not substantially similar to plan asset regulations currently applied or proposed; - (5) an amendment that our general partner determines to be necessary or appropriate in connection with the creation, authorization or issuance of additional partnership interests or the right to acquire partnership securities; - (6) any amendment expressly permitted in our partnership agreement to be made by our general partner acting alone; - (7) an amendment effected, necessitated or contemplated by a merger agreement that has been approved under the terms of our partnership agreement; - (8) an amendment that our general partner determines to be necessary or appropriate for the formation by us, or our investment in, any corporation, partnership or other entity, as otherwise permitted by our partnership agreement; - (9) a change in our fiscal year or taxable year and related changes; - (10) conversions into, mergers with or conveyances to another limited liability entity that is newly formed and has no assets, liabilities or operations at the time of the merger or conveyance other than those it receives by way of the merger or conveyance, provided that the sole purpose of such merger is to effect a legal change into a different form of limited liability entity; provided that the sole purpose of such merger is to effect a legal change into a different form of limited liability entity; and - (11) any other amendments substantially similar to any of the matters described in (1) through (10) above.
+(3) a change that our general partner determines to be necessary or appropriate to qualify or continue the qualification of our partnership as a limited partnership or a partnership in which the limited partners have limited liability under the laws of any state;

+(4) an amendment that is necessary, in the opinion of our counsel, to prevent us or our general partner or its directors, officers, agents or trustees, from in any manner being subjected to the provisions of the Investment Company Act, the Investment Advisors Act of 1940, or "plan asset" regulations adopted under the Employee Retirement Income Security Act of 1974, whether or not substantially similar to plan asset regulations currently applied or proposed;

+(5) an amendment that our general partner determines to be necessary or appropriate in connection with the creation, authorization or issuance of additional partnership interests or the right to acquire partnership securities;

+(6) any amendment expressly permitted in our partnership agreement to be made by our general partner acting alone;

+(7) an amendment effected, necessitated or contemplated by a merger agreement that has been approved under the terms of our partnership agreement;

+(8) an amendment that our general partner determines to be necessary or appropriate for the formation by us, or our investment in, any corporation, partnership or other entity, as otherwise permitted by our partnership agreement;

+(9) a change in our fiscal year or taxable year and related changes;

+(10) conversions into, mergers with or conveyances to another limited liability entity that is newly formed and has no assets, liabilities or operations at the time of the merger or conveyance other than those it receives by way of the merger or conveyance, provided that the sole purpose of such merger is to effect a legal change into a different form of limited liability entity; provided that the sole purpose of such merger is to effect a legal change into a different form of limited liability entity;

+(11) an amendment effected, necessitated or contemplated by an amendment to Antero Midstream's partnership agreement that requires Antero Midstream unitholders to provide a statement, certificate or other proof of evidence to Antero Midstream regarding whether such unitholder is subject to U.S. federal income tax on the income generated by Antero Midstream; or

+(12) any other amendments substantially similar to any of the matters described in (1) through (11) above.